-The two stocks were merged and thus, reference points were re-estimated at WKBALT (ICES, 2017).
-The Eqsim based reference point analysis used the newest (1980-2015) assessment results from the SAM assessment (WKBALT; ICES, 2017).
+The reference points were re-estimated during the inter-benchmark IBPCluB (ICES 2018) after the model configuration was updated to improve the assessment model.
+The Eqsim based reference point analysis used the newest (1980-2017) assessment results from the SAM assessment (model: gobherring_2018; IBPCluB, 2018).
+Settings for the Eqsim can be found in Table 5.
 The stock recruitment fit using the three models (Ricker, B-H and segmented regression) weighted by the default "Buckland" method available in EqSim gave a "straight" line for all models (Figure 2).